cloudant-labs/java-cloudant-cache/README.md

 Database db = client.database("example-database", false);

 // Create a new DatabaseCache with the database and cache instances.
-// The `DatabaseCache` and `DatabaseCacheWithLifetimes` classes implement the java-cloudant Database
-// interface so an existing application can add a local cache with minimal code changes.
 Database cachedDb = new DatabaseCache(db, cache);
 // Use this cachedDb instance in place of your normal db instance to utilise the cache.
 // Keep references to both instances to switch between cached and un-cached access to the database.